HAV0X1014/Pingbypass-Road-Warrior-Installer/README.md

 - A good cheap VPS host for US servers (in Montreal) is Webdock.
 My affiliate link -> https://webdock.io/en?maff=wdaff--257

-- A good chep VPS host for nearly anywhere else is HostHatch.
+- A good cheap VPS host for nearly anywhere else is HostHatch.
 My affiliate link -> https://cloud.hosthatch.com/a/3718

 ## Contributing
 If you are willing to contribute, please note what you changed, what distros you tested on, and keep changes as minimal as possible.